shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 Make the appropriate edits to the *_config.yml* and *_config_dev.yml*.
 For the purposes of this tutorial I will not discuss all of the options in this file.
 They are described well in the minimal-mistakes documentation.
-After making edits run the following command to be sure all is well
+After making edits run the following command to be sure all is well.

 ```
 bundle exec jekyll serve --config _config_dev.yml